Frequently asked questions

 How do you work with couples?

 This will depend on how deep the issues go.
 Couples are always seen together to start with, then, ideally, both together and separately.
 This is because we all bring our personal baggage from the past and our previous relationships to the current one.

 What about insurance and legal issues?

 I am protected by indemnity insurance, house and contents, fire and electrical safety certificates, and current CRB and Data Protection Act registration.
 These are essential issues to check when you engage a therapist and are conditions for accreditation.
 Currently there is no statutory regulation for counsellors and psychotherapists.
-As a Fellow of the National Counselling Society I am listed on the approved voluntary register of the Professional Standards Authority for Health and Social Care.
+As an accredited counsellor and psychotherapist with the UK Association of Humanistic Psychology Practitioners I am listed on the approved register of the Professional Standards Authority for Health and Social Care.